-But the specified time periods for any other sources of income that are being combined with the employment income will remain as otherwise set out in this guidance.
+But the specified time periods for any other sources of income that are being combined with the employment income will remain as otherwise set out in Appendix FM-SE and this guidance.

-- 5.5.19.
+- 5.5.20.
+This means that where the application also relies on self-employment income, the relevant date above must fall within the last full financial year(s) on which the self-employment income is based. - 5.5.21.
 Any period of unpaid maternity, paternity, adoption, parental or sick leave in the 12 months prior to the date of application will not be counted towards any period relating to employment, or any period relating to income from employment, for which Appendix FM-SE provides.
-For example, if a person takes 2 weeks' unpaid parental leave, this period will be discounted and will not be considered to have broken any continuous period relating to their employment or to their income from employment, and the person can show that they meet the annualised average income required over a period of 6 months and 2 weeks prior to the date of application. - 5.5.20.
-Maternity pay, paternity pay and adoption pay which is paid overseas to a sponsor returning to the UK with the applicant to work can be counted towards the financial requirement. - 5.5.21.
+For example, if a person takes 2 weeks' unpaid parental leave, this period will be discounted and will not be considered to have broken any continuous period relating to their employment or to their income from employment, and the person can show that they meet the annualised average income required over a period of 6 months and 2 weeks prior to the date of application. - 5.5.22.
+Maternity pay, paternity pay and adoption pay which is paid overseas to a sponsor returning to the UK with the applicant to work can be counted towards the financial requirement. - 5.5.23.
 Case studies Maternity, paternity, adoption, parental and sick leave